EU acts to prepare path to Brexit trade deal, EU sources say | Business

 EU acts to prepare path to Brexit trade deal, EU sources say

-European Union member states have started to prepare their procedure to put in place a new trade deal with the United Kingdom from Jan.
-1, three diplomatic sources in the bloc told Reuters, indicating a deal could be imminent.
+European Union member states have started to prepare their procedure to implement a new trade deal with the United Kingdom from Jan.
+1, three diplomatic sources in the bloc told Reuters, indicating that agreement could be imminent.
 Both sides are racing to avoid a turbulent split when Britain leaves the EU's orbit on Dec.
 31, 11 months after it formally quit the bloc and entered a transition period keeping it in the EU customs union and single market.

 "It seems the deal is pretty much there.
 It's a matter of announcing it today or tomorrow," said one EU diplomat.
 The diplomat said the Council, which represents the member states in Brussels, had started preparations to enable a "provisional application", or fast-track implementation, of the agreement.